olaven/olaven/README.md

 - ⚡ Curious programmer
-- 🔭 Slowly strangling throwaway society with [Tings](https://newcycle.no/)
+- 🔭 Throwing away throwaway society at [Tings](https://newcycle.no/)
 - ❄️ Continually trying to improve at cycling